arkadiktg/skills-github-pages/index.md

 ---
-MOstly crypto and Polymarket bots!
+Mostly crypto and Polymarket bots!
 ---